Barcelona Top Ten

 7) LA PEDRERA - CASA MILA

-La Pedrera (a Catalan word meaning 'quarry) is a masterpiece of architecture by the master architect Antonio Gaudi looks fabulous with its wavy brick work that look like cliff walls.
-Made from limestone the building undulates with curves and concaves with dark iron balconies contrasting beautifully on the pale stone.
+La Pedrera (a Catalan word meaning 'quarry) is a masterpiece of architecture by the master architect Antonio Gaudi, and looks fabulous with its wavy brick work that look like cliff walls.
+Made from limestone, the building undulates with curves and concaves with dark iron balconies contrasting beautifully on the pale stone.
 The roof is spectacular and its chimneys have been dubbed the "witch scarers" and the roof as goey cake.